wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/4-prepare-content-for-the-feed.md

 ### Learn how Lamna Healthcare prepares content for the Feed

-As the Internal Communications Manager of Lamna Healthcare, you know that your organization already uses SharePoint to distribute news and Yammer to facilitate conversations and announcements.
+As the Internal Communications Manager of Lamna Healthcare, you know that your organization already uses SharePoint to distribute news, and Yammer to facilitate conversations and announcements.
 However, you have spent time investing in this area to ensure the Feed has a constant source of new content.
 You work with the Viva Connections planning team